 Skiing in Vail

-Two Elk Lodge is the perfect place to stop for lunch, it is an enormous pine lodge, with Native American artefacts hanging tastefully on the walls and cathedral windows framing the mountain peaks.
+The area around the Eagle Bahn Gondola at Lionshead offers fantastic intermediate terrain, ‘Born Free’ is one long cruise from top to bottom, as are ‘Simba’ and ‘Bwana’.
+It is possible to zip happily up and down on the gondola for several hours without repeating the same run.
+Mid-Vail has a series of highly-caffeinated runs, ‘Espresso’ and ‘Cappuccino’ - nice short little blasts to give you a buzz.
+Two Elk Lodge at the top of the mountain at 11,220ft is the perfect place to stop for lunch.
+It is an enormous pine lodge, with Native American artefacts hanging tastefully on the walls and cathedral windows framing the mountain peaks.
 As ever in Vail everything clips along at an efficient pace and the food is more imaginative than the ever-present chilli cheese dog.
 Details are never over-looked in Vail, only here would one find a hair-dryer for the glamorous ski clientele in the lodge restrooms.

-Highlights in Blue Sky are: taking the plunge and jumping over the ledge on to Lover's Leap, a wonderfully steep and challenging run that will certainly get the adrenaline flowing - a killer on the legs and a test of concentration and stamina!
-Or try Grand Review and The Star accessed from Pete's Express, less exerting but just as worthwhile, make long sweeping turns through the trees and enjoy the views.
+Highlights in Blue Sky Basin are taking the plunge and jumping over the ledge onto ‘Lover's Leap’, a wonderfully steep and challenging run that will certainly get the adrenaline flowing - a killer on the legs and a test of concentration and stamina.
+Or try ‘Grand Review’ and ‘The Star’ accessed from Pete's Express at a hefty 11,570ft, less exerting but just as worthwhile - make long sweeping turns through the trees and enjoy the views.

 Getting to Vail